The College of Business

 - For more information, contact president Rebecca Carpenter at firstname.lastname@example.org

-Society for Advancement of Management (SAM)
+Society for the Advancement of Management (SAM)

 gives students a personal introduction to practicing managers in